Shamsk88-Org/terraform1/README.md

 # terraform1
-This Repo is for provision azure resources using terraform
+This Repo is for provision azure resources using terraform.